Library Equality

 There is no quick way to write such a proof by tactics, but the underlying proof term that we want is trivial.

-Suppose that we want to use UIP_refl' to establish another lemma of the kind of we have run into several times so far.
+Suppose that we want to use UIP_refl' to establish another lemma of the kind we have run into several times so far.

 Lemma lemma4 : forall (A : Type) (x : A) (pf : x = x),

-O = match pf with refl_equal => O end.
+O = match pf with eq_refl => O end.

 intros; rewrite (UIP_refl' pf); reflexivity.